airsciences/metplotter/station_dropdown.md

 shows an array of many regions with many stations.
 Latitude and longitude will be used by the map based stations selector

+The order of both the regions and stations within each region is important as it will dictate the order in the dropdown.
+Within each region the stations should be ordered from lowest elevation to highest elevation.
+The regions should be ordered generally north to south:

+Olympics	1
+Mt Baker	2
+Stevens Pass	3
+Alpental	4
+Snoqualmie Pass	5
+Crystal	6
+Rainier	7
+Chinook Pass	8
+White Pass	9
+Mt St Helens	10
+Washington Pass	11
+Lake Wenatchee to Leavenworth	12
+Blewett Pass	13
+Mission Ridge	14
+Mt Hood Meadows	15
+Timberline	16
+Ski Bowl	17

 Example Request

 ```